rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/authentication-config.md

 :::note

 - Local authentication does not support creating or managing groups.

-- Once an external authentication provider is configured, note that local Rancher scoped administrative users only display resources such as users and groups that they are a member of in the respective authentication provider.
+- After an external authentication provider is configured, note that local Rancher scoped administrative users only display resources such as users and groups that they are a member of in the respective authentication provider.

 :::